 Kyle Barrett Price

-Kyle’s energized and passionate chamber music experience, was a catalyst for his vision to form an artist -led creative community, and resulted in his creating the Caroga Lake Music Festival in 2012 and Caroga Arts Collective in 2016.
-In his role as Artistic and Executive Director, Kyle has grown the organization from a “homemade” music festival of eight musicians in his grandmother’s house, to an organization that hosts five programs over the course of a calendar year, that features 150+ artists, attracting 8,000+ individuals to the small Adirondack town of Caroga Lake, NY (population 518) annually and is widely regarded to be the pride and joy of the community and a model for artist-led festivals around the country.
+Kyle’s passion for chamber music and desire to facilitate opportunities for those around him acted as a catalyst for his vision to form an artist-led creative community, resulting in his creation of the Caroga Lake Music Festival in 2012 and the Caroga Arts Collective in 2016.
+With the help of his family, partner, peers and community, Kyle has grown the organization from a “homemade” music festival of eight musicians in his grandmother’s house to an organization that hosts over fifty events throughout the calendar year, featuring 150+ artists and attracting 8,000+ individuals.
+It is widely regarded to be the pride and joy of the community and a model for artist-led festivals around the country.

 Kathy Manning